carlonicora/obsidian-rpg-manager/documentation/index.md

 Each component shows a different set of information.
 RPG Manager automatically prepares a set of views for each type of `component`; however, you can edit or add more `RpgManager` code blocks to suit your need.
 To dig deeper in how the `RpgManager` code blocks work, you can refer to the [views section](views/index.md)

+## Relationships

+One of the key element in RPG Manager is the ability to put two `component` in relationship one with the other.
+There are various types of possible relationships, and while they are managed transparently most of the times (_especially if you manage them through the provided Relationship Manager_), you can [read more about Relationships](relationships.md) directly in their documentation.

+## Plots

+## Scene Analyser